Why Princess Diana Would Have Been a Nightmare Grandmother

-Kate Middleton and Prince William welcomed their third child, a baby boy, on April 23.
+The Palace announced on Monday that the Duke and Duchess of Sussex have welcomed a baby boy.

-"Her Royal Highness The Duchess of Cambridge was safely delivered of a son at 1101hrs.
-The baby weighs 8lbs 7oz," Kensington Palace announced on Twitter.
-"The Duke of Cambridge was present for the birth.
+"Her Royal Highness The Duchess of Sussex was safely delivered of a son at 0526 hrs.
+The baby weighs 7lbs 3 oz," the Palace stated.
+"The Duke was present for the birth.
+The Queen, The Duke of Edinburgh, The Prince of Wales, The Duchess of Cornwall, The Duke and Duchess of Cambridge, Lady Jane Fellowes, Lady Sarah McCorquodale and Earl Spencer have been informed and are delighted with the news.
+The Duchess's mother, Doria Ragland, who is overjoyed by the arrival of her first grandchild, is with Their Royal Highnesses at Frogmore Cottage.
 Her Royal Highness and her child are both doing well."

-The little one was born at St. Mary's Hospital in London and joins brother Prince George, 4, and sisterPrincess Charlotte, 2.

-Sadly, Prince William's children will never meet their paternal grandmother—a reality the Duke of Cambridge has spoken about before.

 Diana might have liked her grandchildren a little too much, he joked.
 "She'd be a nightmare grandmother—absolute nightmare.
-She'd love the children to bits, but she'd be an absolute nightmare," he says.
+She'd love the children to bits, but she'd be an absolute nightmare," he said.
 "She'd come and go and she'd come in probably at bath time, cause an amazing amount of scene, bubbles everywhere, bathwater all over the place, and then leave."

-Though nearly two decades have passed, William still feels closely connected to Diana.
+Though two decades have passed, William still feels closely connected to Diana.
 "They always live with you, people you lose like that," he said.
 "My mother lives with me every day."

-William spoke about how Diana gave him a sense of normalcy normally not afforded to members of the royal family—something he and Kate Middleton are doing with their own children.
+William spoke about how Diana gave him a sense of normalcy normally not afforded to members of the royal family—something he and Kate are doing with their own children.
 "She understood there was a real life outside the palace walls," he said, mentioning some of her numerous philanthropic efforts.
 "She wanted us to see it from a very young age."

-In the documentary, William and Prince Harry share never-before-seen family photos and open up about Diana's life inside the palace walls.
+In the documentary, William and Harry shared never-before-seen family photos and open up about Diana's life inside the palace walls.
 For the most part, the two brothers had a happy early childhood.
 In fact, William only ever remembers seeing his mom cry over stories in the media.
 "Harry and I lived through that, and one lesson I've learned is you never let [the media] in too far, because it's very difficult to get them back out again.
 You've got to maintain a barrier and a boundary," William argued, "because if both sides cross it, a lot of pain can come from it."

+Following the Harry and Meghan's engagement announcement in Nov.
+2017, the couple sat down for an interview, during which Harry said that his late mother and Meghan would've been "best friends."

+"Oh they'd be thick as thieves, without question, I think she would be over the moon, jumping up and down, you know so excited for me, but then, as I said, would have probably been best friends - best friends with Meghan," he said.
+"So no it's - you know it is days like - days like today when - when I really miss having her around and miss being able to share the happy news.
+But you know with the ring and with everything else that's going on I'm sure she's…"

 success!